Gum Disease

 Proper treatment of your gum disease will depend on the stage it’s in and your health.
 Fortunately, early-stage gum disease is often reversible by following proper dental hygiene.
 This change will help prevent plaque build-up and stop early gum disease in its tracks.

-Plaque that has hardened into tartar needs professional cleaning to remove, especially when below your gumline.
-An oral care professional may advise scaling and root planing (SRP).
-This procedure can be thought of as a deep clean of your teeth to help fight the progression of gum disease.
+Plaque that has hardened into tartar needs professional cleaning to be removed, especially when below your gum line.
+An oral care professional can remove this for you.

 If your gum disease has been left untreated for some time, it might be necessary for other treatments to remove damaged tissue or help reverse bone loss.
 In extreme cases, you may require surgical or restorative interventions.